ajinkyaghorpade/demo_dpgmm/README.md

 # demo_dpgmm
-Repository for demonstrations of dpgmm for 6.882 spring course.
+Repository for demonstrations of inference in dpgmm for 6.882 spring course.